canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       system.

-   -  If you choose to use the Server version, you will probably want to install the desktop on top of that as it simplifies MAAS access.
+   -  If you choose to use the Server version, you will probably want to install the X server and a desktop environment on top of that as it simplifies MAAS access.

    -  This guide assumes the use of Ubuntu 14.04.
 Although another version may work, some details will differ.
 Note that Ubuntu 14.04 is the